 Best VPN for desktops

 Number of servers: 450+ | Server locations: 100+ | IP addresses: N/A | Maximum devices supported: 5

 This Singapore-based VPN proved to be consistent in our testing.
 The service delivered fast and reliable connections even over long distances with almost no difference compared to our regular download speeds.
 Ivacy's desktop clients are novice-friendly, but also offer more than enough settings to tweak for more advanced users.
 Unfortunately, the mobile apps are a different story, being overly basic and rarely updated.

 There are no logs kept here, and the service handles privacy and security quite well.
-Still, you may want to pay attention to the 7-day refund policy as there are some conditions attached to it.
-Namely, it doesn't apply if you've used Bitcoin or Paymentwall to pay for the service, or if you have used more than 7GB of bandwidth, or connected more than 30 times.
+Still, you may want to pay attention to the refund policy as there are some conditions attached to it.
+Namely, it doesn't apply if you've used Bitcoin or Paymentwall to pay for the service.

 - Download Ivacy here